KGharib/Analysing-and-Predicting-King-County-House-sales/README.md

 ### Methodology

 1. **Business Understanding**
+- Based on the Data we want to be able to advise a Real Estate Agency Company which price range and locations are most profitable
 - find the factors which affect prices most and be able to buy houses which are being undersold and resell them.
 - find location with most demand so that our business can focus our time and money on those locations with highest probability for profit

 <br> <br>
 2. **Data Understanding**

    <br><br>
 3. **Data Preparation**